Cowboy Church Bass

 You know, my pastor did a

-live in us, living our hearts?
+send to live in us, living our hearts?
 Holy Spirit.
 Holy Spirit.
-We all got Jesus
+We all got

 lion, conquer Goliath.
 So, uh, Isaiah 714.
 This is 700 years before Jesus came